KHEngineering/RoboRio/faq/roborio.md

 ##Can I program over USB, Ethernet, and WIFI?
 For all languages deploying code using previous cRIO methods still work.
 That is, programming via Ethernet Tether or wireless using a (D-link in AP mode) are all supported.

 The RoboRio offers the addition to program over the USB device port.
-The drivers for the RoboRio emulate a Ethernet Controller when plugged in via USB.
-This USB Ethernet port is always static, and can be used to program or modify the roborio.
-It puts the Rio on the network 172.22.11.2.
-Since the Rio uses mDNS, you can use your driverstation via USB, Ethernet, or WIFI without changing any Ethernet settings as you switch between interfaces.
+The USB drivers for the RoboRio emulate a Ethernet Controller when plugged in via USB.
+When connected via USB the Rio can be located at the IP address 172.22.11.2.
+Since the Rio also uses mDNS, you can use your driverstation via USB, Ethernet, or WIFI without changing any Ethernet settings as you switch between interfaces.
 If you would like to learn more about mDNS and how it is used on FRC please check out the [FMS FAQ](/RoboRio/faq/fms).

-On Team 2168 we still set manually set all devices on our Robot to a static IP.
-IP to a static IP on the RoboRio and Driverstation.

 The USB drivers are installed on the computer when the FRC Utilities are installed which is provided in the official software released by NI.